orel-asper/train-ticket-app/README.md

 ### [](#header-3) Notes

-- Custom edge was added to the train_data to connect the a node with a prop of publicExposed=true to a Sink node.
+- Custom edge was added to the train_data to connect the node with a prop of publicExposed=true to a Sink node.
 This was done to test the functionality of the filter.

 ### [](#header-3) Final thoughts

 wasn't easy to acieve but I'm happy with the result.
 I learned a lot about graph visualization and graph algorithms.
 I'm looking forward to hearing your feedback.